-Opens and clicks in emails are measured by inserting an invisible tracking pixel in the email’s code.
-The information about who opened your email is shown in the email analytics dashboard in your marketing automation platform.
+Opens and clicks in emails are traditionally measured by inserting an invisible tracking pixel in the HTML code.
+The information about who opened your email is shown in the email analytics dashboard in your email or marketing automation platform.
 Links in an email can be tracked by adding a UTM code to them.
 This tracks if a recipient clicked on a link.

-Keep to the standard best practices of email marketing.
+Most importantly: Keep to the best practices of email marketing.
 Obtain a valid opt-in.
-Provide information about tracking in your privacy statement.
+Provide information about tracking in your privacy statement or on your webforms.
 Put an unsubscribe link in every marketing mail and comply with the GDPR when processing personal data.
+Practice list hygiene and make sure your sender reputation is impeccable.
 Then you are good to go!

-Tracking forms an essential part of every marketing automation platform.
-We will gladly answer any questions you have about email marketing, marketing automation and the GDPR.
+Tracking and reporting forms an essential part of every marketing automation platform.
+We will gladly answer any questions you might have about email marketing, marketing automation and the GDPR.
 Contact us!

 Special thanks to the legal experts of the DDMA.